gondocal99/digital-electronics-2/assigment5.md

 ### 7-segment library

 1. In your words, describe the difference between Common Cathode and Common Anode 7-segment display.
-   * CC SSD has all the cathodes of the 7-segments connceted directly together
+   * CC SSD has all the cathodes of the 7-segments conected directly together
    * CA SSD has all the anode of the 7-segments conected together

 2. Code listing with syntax highlighting of two interrupt service routines (`TIMER1_OVF_vect`, `TIMER0_OVF_vect`) from counter application with at least two digits, ie. values from 00 to 59: